 Moreover, motorized sliders will move the image on the DAW when shifted, but the DAW will actually move the analog slider when using a mouse.

-In terms of its function, arpeggiators are actually a VST or plugin that is applied by the DAW to the track.
+In terms of their function, arpeggiators are actually a VST or plugin that is applied by the DAW to the track.

-However, numerous MIDI controllers offer various arpeggiator controls to adjust the effect, chord structure, rhythm, etc., without having to return to the mouse and keyboard to make tweaks.
+However, many MIDI controllers offer various arpeggiator controls to adjust the effect, chord structure, rhythm, etc., without having to return to the mouse and keyboard to make tweaks.

 In this regard, the quality of the controls is generally less determined by the actual analog feel and more by the quality of the drivers in the MIDI controller itself.

-A quality arpeggiator on your MIDI controller can increase your workflow and make subtle adjustments on the fly not only a breeze but a pleasure.
+A quality arpeggiator on your MIDI controller can increase your workflow and make subtle adjustments on the fly a breeze and a pleasure.